San7o/hive-operator/docs/DEVELOPMENT.md

 ```

 You can delete the cluster with `delete-cluster.sh` or with
-`make delete-cluster-local` when you do not want It anymore.
+`make delete-cluster-local` when you do not need It anymore.

 ## Dev Environments